Basic Quantum Algorithms: Single-qubit gates

 known as \textit{Pauli matrices},

-known as Hadamard gate, phase gate, its conjugate gate, $\pi/8$ gate or $T$ gate and its conjugate.\footnote{The $T^\dagger$ gate is in fact the transpose-conjugate gate, but since $T$ is diagonal, $T^\dagger$ is simply the conjugate gate.} The complex numbers $\textrm{e}^{\pm\frac{\ii \pi}{4}} $ are equal to
+known as the Hadamard gate, the phase gate, its conjugate, the $\pi/8$ gate (or $T$ gate), and its conjugate.\footnote{The $T^\dagger$ gate is in fact the transpose-conjugate gate, but since $T$ is diagonal, $T^\dagger$ is simply the conjugate gate.} The complex numbers $\textrm{e}^{\pm\frac{\ii \pi}{4}} $ are equal to

-Every quantum circuit without meters has an equivalent algebraic expression.
+Every quantum circuit without measurements corresponds to a unitary operator and therefore has an equivalent algebraic representation.
 For example, if $A$, $B$, $C$ are single-qubit gates, the circuit

 is equivalent to the algebraic expression

 where $\,\cdot\,$ is the matrix product, which is usually omitted.
 The algebraic expression equivalent to the circuit has the reverse order.
 Therefore, the last circuit can also be written as